Monty Python Invitational Virtual

 2. Please don't spread during speeches if it is not policy.

 3. Don't keep track of your opponents' prep time

-Graduated from Guymon in 2020, doing occasional debate stuff at OU now.
-I have been judging debate since my sophomore year in HS.
-I have also judged some LD and PF.
-I will vote on anything, as long as you persuade me to do so.
+Graduated from Guymon in 2020.
+I will vote on about anything.
 Debate how you do best!
 Btw, automatic 30 speaks if you run Anthro.
 Btw, will probably vote you down(?) if you run any sort of death good stuff.